crbyxwpzfl/fpaper/README.md

 todo - perhpas reduce app partion to 1MB and increase nvs space to 4MB to allow more foto space

-todo - pass pointer to peers and hkdf list instead of creating local copies in flanksTas and mqttTas
+todo - pass pointer to logs and dont hard code a max text size in logsqueue but this is harder on heap

-todo - perhaps pass prefs and task/queue handles as parameters

-todo - stop using arduino Strings hopfully this is not just esoteric

 todo - add ram info and revise prefernces like rotation,btn pin, add show anything cmd,

-todo - read as much prefs stuff into memory as feasable instead of constantly hitting nvs

-planed - do not hardcode firmware link istead querry latest release and compare to current version

-planed - fix feedlog and serial print so serial needs \r\n and silence epd and mqtt lib
+todo - fix feedlog and serial print so serial needs \r\n and silence epd and mqtt lib

+todo - revise boot sequence first sohw boot screen perhaps even progressbar (partial refresshs)

+vision - do not hardcode firmware link istead querry latest release and compare to current version

 vision - this perhaps is stoopid but somehow encrypt hkdfs until used so a leak/dump is not catastrophic